GSD digging problems

 • Give your dog enough toys to play with.

-• If there is a female GS in the neighbors, don’t leave your dog alone outdoors.
+• If there is a female GS in the neighbourhood, don’t leave your dog alone outdoors.

 • If your GS is digging up the ground to escape, make sure you don’t leave it unsupervised when outdoors.

-• To keep your dog to its sandpit, hide treats and toys in it so that your dog stays engaged.
+• To keep your dog in its sandpit, hide treats and toys in it so that your dog stays engaged.

-If the above strategies don’t work, there is another way to put a stop to this destructive and irritating habit of your GS.
+If the above strategies don’t work, there is another way to put a stop to this destructive and irritating habit of yours.

-• Behavioral training allows you to teach your dog some manners.
+• Behavioural training allows you to teach your dog some manners.

 • If your dog is digging up too much, tell it that this habit is not acceptable.